AlgorithmicGames/AlgorithmicGames.github.io/README.md

 #### Participant
 Participant's URLs can be written in different forms.
 An _ordinary_ URL is interpreted in the default sealed sandbox, but URLs that starts with a question mark (`?`) is executed as plain javascript and can be debugged by the javascript [`debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) command.
+#### Interface
+If you need more freedom for debugging or training a neural network you can use an Interface, which's URLs starts with a exclamation mark (`!`).
+The main difference between an [Interface](https://github.com/AI-Tournaments/Interface-Template) and a [Participant](https://github.com/AI-Tournaments/Participant-Template) is that interfaces opens up as a web page and sidestep all participant restrictions.
+The main use case for interfaces is to debug or train participants and to get a better insight during a running match.
+But interfaces can also be used to allow Human vs Participant and even Human vs Human matches.

 ## File header
-The `participant.js` file header has to be valid Json otherwise it is omitted.
+The `arena.js` and `participant.js` optional file header has to be valid Json otherwise it is omitted.
 The header can be placed anywhere in the file, but at the top is recommended as a standardization.
 ``` JavaScript
 /**
 {}